equinor/radix-github-actions/README.md

 ## Usage

-This Action can be used to run any `rx` command.
+This Action can be used to run any `rx` command

 ## License